learn-co-curriculum/js-advanced-scope-arrow-functions-readme/README.md

 ### Which is preferred

 At this point, you may be wondering whether you should be using an arrow function or stick with `bind`, `call` and `apply`.
 Certainly, both are correct.
 However, whether to using arrow functions is really a question of whether the function should be anonymous.
-Prime candidates for anonymous functions are are our callbacks to iterators: the callbacks that we pass into the `map`, `filter`, and `forEach` functions can be anonymous, especially if you find yourself wrestling with `this` as they are an argument to a different function.
+Prime candidates for anonymous functions are our callbacks to iterators: the callbacks that we pass into the `map`, `filter`, and `forEach` functions can be anonymous, especially if you find yourself wrestling with `this` as they are an argument to a different function.
 More complicated functions that will be reused are better candidates to named functions.
 This is one of those things that is more an art than a science and that you will and your teammates will develop their own preferences for over time.

 ### Summary

 In the lesson above, we saw that arrow functions allow us to declare functions with minimal syntax.
-We saw that if we do not declare the function with brackets, that we do not to provide an explicit return value to the function.
+We saw that if we do not declare the function with brackets, that we do not need to provide an explicit return value to the function.
 Finally, we saw that the `this` value of an arrow function equals the `this` value at the time the function is declared.

 ## Resources

 - [MDN: Arrow functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions)

 <p class='util--hide'>View <a href='https://learn.co/lessons/javascript-arrow-functions'>Arrow Functions</a> on Learn.co and start learning to code for free.</p>

+<p class='util--hide'>View <a href='https://learn.co/lessons/js-advanced-scope-arrow-functions-readme'>Arrow Functions</a> on Learn.co and start learning to code for free.</p>